nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-clustering-configuration.md

 </extension>
 ```

-Therefore you need to create in the `nxserver/data/transientstores` directory&nbsp;a symbolic link named `default` pointing to a shared directory, and do the same for any other `TransientStore` you might have contributed if it is intended to be shared by multiple instances of the cluster.
+Therefore you need to create in the `nxserver/data/transientstores` directory a symbolic link named `default` pointing to a shared directory, and do the same for any other `TransientStore` you might have contributed if it is intended to be shared by multiple instances of the cluster.

 ## VCS Cluster Configuration